 Wild Blue Phlox (Phlox divaricata)

-Blooming in April and May, Wild Blue Phlox produces clusters of fragrant, star-shaped flowers in shades of pale blue to violet, often with a darker eye.
+Blooming in April and May, wild blue phlox produces clusters of fragrant, star-shaped flowers in shades of pale blue to violet, often with a darker eye.
 It spreads by creeping stems and thrives in shady woodlands, where it forms lush groundcover before going dormant in summer.
-Native to eastern North America, it was traditionally used by Native American groups to treat digestive issues and skin conditions.
 A valuable nectar source for early pollinators, it attracts butterflies, moths, and long-tongued bees.

 Growing Info:

-• Height: Between 12 and 18 inches
+• Height: Between 12 and 18 Inches

 • Blooms: March - May